adrianalin/NodeMCU_workspace/README.txt

 5. follow the instructions about the linker from the https://github.com/BoschSensortec/BSEC-Arduino-library

 Wires connection between NodeMcu and bme680:
+Arduino I2C Wire library, I2C pins for SDA and SCL defaults to pins GPIO4 and GPIO5.

 BME680    ESP8266 version 12E
 GND------GND